joemoose/psiops/docs/combat.md

 ### Multiple Attackers

 If you and other team members attack the same opponent, determine the damage for each attack separately, but apply only the **highest value**.
-The damage from multiple attackers is not cumulative.
+Damage from multiple attackers is not cumulative.

 ## Attack Roll Modifiers

 The effectiveness of your attacks is modified by weapon type, optimal engagement distance, and tactical situations.
 See the following tables for attack modifiers.

-### Range Modifiers
+### Distance Modifiers

 Each weapon class has a distinct optimal engagement distance.
-Depending on your weapon type and the range to your target, your *attack roll* may be at *advantage*, *disadvantage*, or *impossible*.
-The range to your target is determined by the number of intervening zones.
+Depending on your weapon type and the distance to your target, your *attack roll* may be at *advantage*, *disadvantage*, or *impossible*.
+Distance to your target is measured by the number of intervening zones.
 See [Tactical Zones](zones.md).

+Weapon distance modifiers are as follows:

 | Weapon | Same Zone (Close) | 1 Zone (Nearby)  | 2 Zones (Far) | 3 Zones (Distant) | 4+ Zones (Extreme) |
 | - | :-: | :-: | :-: | :-: |